srhtakeba/ImageProcessing/README.md

 in the USEME.md.
 Please refer to that file.

 ## Design / Model Changes
+###### From assignment 5 to 6:
 We moved exporting and reading external images and files from the model to the controller.
 We figured this was necessary to keep all I/O operations completely separate from the model.
+###### From assignment 6 to 7:
+We added an additional interface layer called `ROInstagramModel` which has within it public observer methods that may be necessary for a view class to accurately represent the model.
+We pass the an `ROInstagramModel` object to the view in its constructor, which allows it to show the current state of the model as an ImageIcon as well as accurately represent what layers are in the model through a ComboBox.

 ## Assumptions
+### Assignment 6 - the Textual View / Controller
 We assume that people will initially interact with the model before sending in a script.
 Therefore, even when sending in a script of commands, the user must tell the controller that it will be doing that.
 We also assume that the user understands that the file paths sent to the controller must be sent with